Shubham36999/face_recognition_attendance_system/read.md

 ---

-**Made with  by Team IIoT — Shubham, Aditya, Gaurav, Laxmikan & Mayank**
+**Made with  by Team IIoT — Shubham, Aditya, Gaurav, Laxmikant & Mayank**